horvathd/cern_fluka_wsl/README.md

 > Unsupported console settings.
 In order to use this feature the legacy console must be disabled.

 To solve this, right click on the *Title bar* of the windows of *Ubuntu*, and select *Properties*.
 On the *Options* tab disable the *Use Legacy Console* option, and click *OK*.
-To apply the change you have to close *Ubuntu 20.04 LTS*.
+To apply the change you have to close *Ubuntu*.

 To restart the initialization, *Ubuntu* has to be reset.
 See 5. for instructions.
-When it is finished, start *Ubuntu 20.04 LTS* again, to start the initialization again.
+When it is finished, start *Ubuntu* again, to start the initialization again.

 #### 1.1.5.
 Accessing files in WSL